envdes/IPTpy/docs/notebooks/installation.md

 ## Requirement

-IPTpy requires seven libraries for its functionality.
+IPTpy requires seven packages for its functionality.

 - [numpy](https://numpy.org/): A fundamental package for scientific computing with Python.
 - [xarray](https://xarray.dev/): Working with labeled arrays and datasets.